wunused/divergent-representations-artifacts/README.md

 (gdb) quit
 ```

-Source code for the exploit can be viewed in this repository at
+The source code for the exploit can be viewed in this repository at
 `publications/disclosures/CVE-2022-35737/snprintf-control-pc.c` or in the
 container at `/poc/snprintf-control-pc.c`.